 Non-Destructive Testing Guidelines

-The only reliable method of ensuring the requisite fineness and quality of gold bars is to source them from an LBMA GDL refiner.
+With no definitive non-destructive testing solution, the only reliable way to ensure the fineness and quality of gold bars is to source them from a Good Delivery List refiner.

 The only way to accurately determine the fineness of a gold bar is to take a representative sample and analyse by Fire Assay and/or an appropriate instrumental technique.
 Representative sampling will always result in the destruction of the bar.